 The beginning of the nineteenth century saw a revolution in the cocoa industry.
 Coenraad Johannes van Houten, of Amsterdam, came up with two important inventions.
 In 1828 he patented a method of pressing most of the fat out of the cocoa mass, which eventually yields cocoa powder and cocoa butter.
 He also thought of a method to enhance the taste and colour during the production process through alkalization.

 These two inventions prepared the way for the Englishman John Fry, who invented (pure) chocolate in 1847.
 Chocolate is a product that remains solid at room temperature but has a melting point below body temperature.
 It also has a richer taste and is milder than drinkable cocoa made from cocoa cakes.
-In a short time chocolate conquered the world and made cocoa important as a raw material.
-In 1875 the Swiss chemist Henri Nestlé invented milk chocolate, more or less accidentally.
+In a short time, chocolate conquered the world and made cocoa important as a raw material.
+In 1875 the Swiss chemist Henri Nestlé invented milk chocolate.
 The wrapped chocolate bar was again a Dutch invention.